rbharatc/m2x-nanode/README.md

            post_data_fill_callback data_cb);
 ```

-Notice here we use 2 callback functions: one for timestamp, and one for data.
+Notice here that we use tw0 callback functions: one for timestamp, and one for data.
 For each callback function, the client library will invoke it `value_number` times, each time for a different value to be pushed.

-Notice for timestamp and string-typed value, double quotes are needed:
+Notice for timestamp and string-typed values, double quotes are needed:

 ```
 static int seconds = 10;